 Reducing and reusing is the new mantra but if you need to recycle, how should you do it correctly?
 Check out this article by The Guardian to learn these essential rules of effective recycling.
-Avoid black plastic food packaging - and the 16 other rules of effective recycling AWARDS Sands Macao Receives Silver Hotel Awards
+Avoid black plastic food packaging - and the 16 other rules of effective recycling AWARDS

-at Macao Green

-This June, the Environmental Protection Bureau and the Macao Government Tourism Office recognized Sands Macao for its sustainability efforts around water, waste, energy, and other environmental initiatives.

-Better Buildings Challenge Recognition

-The Venetian Resort Las Vegas surpassed its energy reduction goal as part of the Department of Energy's Better Buildings Challenge.
+Sands Macao Receives Silver at Macao Green Hotel Awards This June, the Environmental Protection Bureau and the Macao Government Tourism Office recognized Sands Macao for its sustainability efforts around water, waste, energy, and other environmental initiatives.
+Better Buildings Challenge Recognition The Venetian Resort Las Vegas surpassed its energy reduction goal as part of the Department of Energy's Better Buildings Challenge.
+REPORTING Sands ECO360 Environmental Report Launch This year was a year of sustainability milestones and achievements for Las Vegas Sands and Sands ECO360.

-REPORTING

-Sands ECO360 Environmental Report Launch

-This year was a year of sustainability milestones and achievements for Las Vegas Sands and Sands ECO360.
 Our newest environmental report, released in June, highlights sustainability initiatives ranging from energy to waste and plastic, and expands on some of our most notable 2018 eco moments including The ArtScience Museum's LEED certification, sustainable Macao Fashion Week, and progress towards science-based targets.
 Check out this year's report online.

+STAKEHOLDER ENGAGEMENT

-STAKEHOLDER ENGAGEMENT Power in Numbers: Pledging Plastic Free at Sands China Ltd.
+Power in Numbers:

+Pledging Plastic Free at Sands China Ltd.

-Did you know that every minute, the equivalent of one garbage truck of plastic is dumped into the ocean1 and that plastic never disappears but instead breaks down into small pieces known as "microplastics"2?
+Did you know that every minute, the equivalent of one garbage truck of plastic is dumped into the ocean and that plastic never disappears but instead breaks down into small pieces known as "microplastics"2?
 Globally our sustainability teams continue to tackle the plastics problem and engage Team Members along the journey.
 This July, Sands China Ltd. invited executives and Team Members to say no to single-use plastics as part of the Plastic Free July initiative.
 This global movement challenges individuals to give up various plastic products during the month of July.
 The pledges have already started rolling in, with more than 1,000 pledges recorded thus far!
 Team Members and executives are pledging to refuse plastic cutlery, bottled water, plastic bags and take away containers.
 Members of Sands China Ltd.'s Executive Committee (shown right) have all taken their own plastic pledge!
-Mark McWhinnie, senior vice president of resort operations and development, pledged via a Heart of House video announcement stating: "Each week, I swim in the ocean.
-Each week, we find more and more plastic waste choking the oceans and littering the beaches.
-So do we have a solution?
-Yes we do!
-It's very simple.
-One tap, one glass, and running water-join me in my pledge- No more bottled water."
+Mark McWhinnie, senior vice president of resort operations and development, pledged via a Heart of House video announcement stating:

 Sands China Ltd. Team Members can find pledge templates in English and Chinese here and can share their pledge on social media using the hashtags #SandsEco360 #SandsChinaPlasticFreeJuly, #SandsEcoFriendly.

+water-join me in my pledge- No more

+bottled water."